 Big Boss Man

 Big Boss Man formed in 1998 when three long-time friends Nasser Bouzida, Trev Harding and Scott Milsom, got together to form the (mostly) instrumental based group centred around some furious Hammond and heavy groove action.
-Signing to Blow Up Records in 1999, the Newbury based band released their debut album ‘Humanize’ in 2000 which immediately precipitated a worldwide interest, the record being a clear definition of the BBM sound: a hip Hammond hybrid of 60’S R’N’B, Latin, Soul, Bongo-Fuzz and Funk.
+Signing to Blow Up Records in 1999, the Newbury based band released their debut album ‘Humanize’ in 2000 which immediately precipitated a worldwide interest in the band, the record being a clear definition of the BBM sound: a hip Hammond hybrid of 60’s R’N’B, Latin, Soul, Bongo-Fuzz and Funk.
 The record featured Bouzida performing all drums, percussion, keys and vocals whilst Harding and Milsom performed electric and Bass Guitars respectively.

 Tracks from Humanize were utilised for the soundtrack for the BAFTA award winning short film ‘Sweet’ which featured Noel Fielding and Julian Barratt (The Mighty Boosh), Big Boss Man also making an appearance in the nightclub sequences of the film.

 Party 7 was used by Nike for a worldwide campaign ad for the 2006 World Cup which featured Thierry Henry and Eric Cantona.
-Debut single ‘Sea Groove’ from Humanize passed the 5 million streams on Spotify in 2020.
+The debut single ‘Sea Groove’ taken from Humanize passed over 5 million streams on Spotify in 2020.

 In 2010 ‘Full English Beat Breakfast’ (Blow Up) was released.
-Recorded by the band and mixed by Nick Terry in Hackney London, the bands highly acclaimed third album which received many outstanding reviews with it often being cited as their best album to date.
+Recorded by the band and mixed by Nick Terry at the Premises Studio B Hackney London.
+The highly acclaimed third album received many outstanding reviews with it being cited at the time as their best album to date.
 They extensively toured the album in UK & Europe including an appearance at the Latitude Festival (UK) and with various radio sessions including one for BBC Radio 2 Mark Lamarr’s God’s Jukebox show.

-Big Boss Man‘s fourth album ‘Last Man On Earth‘ was released in 2014, the band supporting the release with numerous European live dates, the album was subsequently given an additional limited pressing on 180g red vinyl in 2015.
-The album has had strong UK radio support particularly from BBC 6 Music and BBC Radio 2 from Craig Charles, Cerys Matthews, Huey Morgan, Gideon Coe, Nemone, Chris Hawkins & Lisa Tarbuck and others.
+Big Boss Man‘s fourth album ‘Last Man On Earth‘ was released in 2014.
+The band supporting the release with numerous European live dates, the album was subsequently given an additional limited pressing on 180g red vinyl in 2015.
+The album received strong UK radio support particularly from BBC 6 Music and BBC Radio 2 presenters that included Craig Charles, Cerys Matthews, Huey Morgan, Gideon Coe, Nemone, Chris Hawkins & Lisa Tarbuck and others.